You are currently viewing Tax Tips for Corporate Taxpayers

 Annual rental income that is less than kshs 10 million – the tax rate is 10 % of gross rental income (no expenses are deductible).
 This tax is paid monthly.

-Annual rental income more than kshs 10 million – tax paid at normal income tax rates.
+Annual rental income is more than kshs 10 million – tax paid at normal income tax rates.
 The tax rates are 30 % for residents and 37.5 % for non-residents.
 The tax is paid on an instalment basis.

 1. 1st instalment tax – 25 %.